Frequently Asked Questions About Davison Health Center

 Is insurance needed for Health Center visits?

-Visits to the Davison Health Center are free as part of paid tuition.
-Most diagnostic tests are covered by insurance and tests sent to outside laboratories are billed directly from the facility providing the service (i.e. Quest Labs).
+Visits and diagnostic services to the Davison Health Center are billed to insurance whenever possible with the exception of prescription medications from our in-house dispensary, which can be charged to your student account (students can also receive a prescription to fill at an outside pharmacy).
 Please note there is a $5.00 specimen processing fee that is billed directly to student's account for sending to outside Labs such as Quest and LabCorp and is not part of insurance billing.
 Please bring your insurance card when you visit the Health Center.
 This will help expedite lab orders and referrals when necessary.
 See more about insurance billing.

 If I decided to bill to my student account, how will charges appear on the bill?